 Nimoy points out that Plato would have known the island of Santerini as Thera.
 I guess this is meant to link Plato to Santerini, but really it just leads to the question, ‘if Plato knew Thera was Atlantis, why didn’t he just say so?’

 Next up: the Antethekera Mechanism.
-Again, a legitimately fascinating artifact, a geared calculation device, for making astronomical calculations.
+Again, a legitimately fascinating ancient artifact — a geared calculation device, for making astronomical calculations.
 It really is awesome — and I mean that in the literal sense of ‘inspiring awe’, not the Ninja Turtle sense of ‘quite good, actually’.
 Hell with it, why not both?
 It’s awesome in several ways.
 Nimoy dates it as being two thousand years old, which means it was built long after the eruption on Santerini.
-‘But it may have derived its origin from Plato’s Atlantis.’
+‘But it may have derived its origin from Plato’s Atlantis,’ he says.

 Now Nimoy points out what I wondered about earlier: Plato did not describe Atlantis as being in the Aegean.
 It’s in the Atlantic.
 The clue’s in the name, you know.
 So now we’re looking in the Atlantic for Atlantis, effectively chucking out the first eight and a half minutes of the episode.